 The term “open marriage” has come a long way.
-It once implied that people had the freedom to choose who they would like to marry, but with the publication of the classic book Open Marriage by the O'Neill's, the term soon came to represent sex outside of marriage—as it does today.
+It once implied that people had the freedom to choose who they would like to marry, but with the publication of the classic book Open Marriage by George and Nena O'Neill, the term soon came to represent sex outside of marriage, as it does today.

 There are different types of open marriage but they all include letting someone penetrate, literally or figuratively, the primary relationship.
 For example, those who consider themselves polyamorous place the major focus on securing emotional attachment and support from outside sources.
 In contrast, swingers emphasize sex outside the primary relationship.

 Incidence rates for open marriage in the United States are somewhat dubious, but spanning estimates have ranged from 1.7% to 9% (Blumstein & Schwartz, 1983; Haag, 2011, Spanier & Cole, 1975; Veaux, 2013).
 As with anything controversial, camps have formed for and against the lifestyle.
 Those against it claim religious and moral reasons, health concerns, and questions about its effect on childrearing, to name a few.
 Those who support open marriage claim it is a far more interestng way to live, and it provides a better support system for all parties.
 While the debate rages on, all sub-factions seem to agree that open marriage can pose a serious threat to the primary relationship if certain rules to protect its long-term viability are not agreed upon and followed.
 While the rules can change, they must then be re-negotiated.